qdm12/binpot/README.md

 2. For each program, a Github Action workflow is triggered when its Dockerfile or the workflow itself is changed.
 This workflow takes care of:
     1. Cross build the program for all CPU architectures
         - If one architecture is not supported such as for `dlv`, build the [unavailable](unavailable) program
-    2. Pushing the images containing the program to Docker Hub
+    2. Pushing the images containing the program to Docker Hub **and** ghcr.io

 ## Note on `dlv`